 - Attending and participating in all three scheduled board meetings held each year on campus.
 If unable to attend a board meeting, to submit in advance of the meeting a written response related to action items on the agenda.

-- Contributing financially to the university.
+- Contributing financially to the University.
 All board members are expected to be current and annual donors.

 - Developing funding support by assisting the staff in development and fundraising efforts by arranging introductions, encouraging friends and associates to attend special events and otherwise opening doors to funding sources.

-- Becoming a representative and spokesperson in your community for Bowling Green State University and the Alumni Association.
+- Becoming a representative and spokesperson in his/her community for Bowling Green State University and the Alumni Association.
 This may involve recruiting prospective students, meeting with other alumni and attending local alumni chapter events and more.

 - Representing the University and Alumni Association at institutional and alumni activities both locally and on-campus whenever possible.